How to Apply

 • Be outstanding leaders who have a demonstrated track record of contribution to the community, such as active participation on boards, commissions, working groups, or community forums

-• Hold the title of CEO, Executive Director, or an equivalent full-time position that reports directly to the nonprofit organization’s governing body.
+• Hold the title of CEO or Executive Director and reports directly to the nonprofit organization’s governing body.
 (Employees of educational institutions and government agencies are not eligible for this program)

 • Be committed to staying at the organization for at least the next two to three years